What are the different types of personalities and how can they be measured?

 Why do individuals and organisations use personality tests, and is there any merit in exploring a person's individual traits?
 There have been numerous attempts to categorise individuals into different styles of personality, but the validity of labelling personality types has been called into question.

 There are many personality tests available online.
-Some are free, others cost $20-$100.
 The most popular ones include Myers Briggs (MBTI), Keirsey Temperament Sorter (KTS), Enneagram, and Big Five Personality Questionnaire.

 Each test measures five main personality traits: extraversion, agreeableness, conscientiousness, emotional stability, and openness.
 Each trait is measured on a scale of 1-7, where 7 is the highest score.